Phoebe Bridgers: Personal life

+Bridgers is bisexual and an advocate for LGBTQ+ rights.
+She was a pescetarian for many years, something her school peers mocked her for, but is now vegan.
+Bridgers has spoken about her struggles with depression and anxiety, for which she has had therapy.

 Bridgers and American musician Ryan Adams started a relationship in 2014, while he was still married to actress/singer Mandy Moore.
 They broke up at an unknown date.
 Her song "Motion Sickness" is about their relationship.
 Bridgers and six other women accused Adams of emotional abuse in a 2019 report by The New York Times.
 Bridgers later dated American musician Marshall Vore, who works as her touring drummer and has collaborated with her on other music; they co-wrote her single "ICU" about their relationship, and remain friends and collaborators.
-From 2020 through 2022, Bridgers was in a relationship with Irish actor Paul Mescal.
-Since some time in 2023, Bridgers has been dating comedian Bo Burnham.
+From 2020 to December 2022, she was in a relationship with Irish actor Paul Mescal, to whom she was reportedly engaged.
+Since October 2022, Bridgers has been dating comedian Bo Burnham.

-Bridgers is bisexual and is an advocate for LGBTQ+ rights.
-Bridgers was a pescetarian for many years, something her school peers would mock her about, but is now vegan.

-Bridgers has spoken about her struggles with depression and anxiety, for which she has sought therapy.
-In May 2022, following the leaked Supreme Court draft opinion overturning Roe v.
-Wade, she revealed that she had an abortion in October 2021 and said that everyone should have the right to do so.